 Our support services are here to help you get the most out of your time at Napier, and plan for your life after University.
 We provide academic and personal advice and guidance as well as support for students with a disability or health condition.

-We want you to get the most out of your studies and offer a variety of services and support to develop your academic skills and career prospects.
+We want you to get the most out of your studies and offer a variety of services and support to develop your academic skills.

 Being at University can be stressful at times.
 Our student wellbeing team is here to help you access the services you need to overcome any academic or personal challenges.